-Erin Schulte is a senior editor at FastCompany.com, where she edits features and profiles and coordinates news coverage around The Most Creative People in Business 1000, a new Fast Company initiative launched in January 2014.
+Erin Schulte is a senior editor at FastCompany.com, where she edits features and profiles and coordinates news coverage around The Most Creative People in Business.
+She edits Agendas, a series about creativity and work, The Recommender, our collection of fun stuff from around the Internet, and Second Shift, Fast Company's new series for working parents.

 From 2011-2013, Erin was Fast Company's Leadership editor, shaping news and features about leadership, productivity, and career development.
 She developed and launched series including The Takeaway, Who's Next, Work Smart, Dialed, and Leadership Now.